ruchigupta19/Gupta_Ruchi_Spring2017/final/readme.md

 hence this graph clearly shows that Long weekends have higher prices of listings than that of normal days which gives us another data point that price of a listing increases with the presence of Long weekend.

+## Conclusion:

+After adding up all the analyis done so far for observing seasonal changes in prices,it can be concluded that:

+1. If a traveller is visiting Boston on a low budget then he should avoid visiting during September and October as these are the times when average price of listings are fairly high as compared to the other months.
+2. If the taveller is on low budget then he should avoid visiting Boston on Weekends as prices of listings on weekend are higher than that of weekdays.
+3. Prices of listings also depends upon US holidays and longweeknds.Prices on long weekends and US holidays are higher than compared to other days.So for a low budget travel, a traveller should avoid travelling on a long weekend,Specially the long weekend of October i.e columbus day.